Contract CFO Services in Calgary, Alberta

 Tax Planning & Legal Compliance

 Smaller organizations always seem to have multiple priorities and resources that are continuously stretched in a variety of directions.
 Unfortunately, because of this, the tax and legal implications of a particular strategy may not have been investigated with the diligence necessary to flag potential issues at the outset and this can lead to time consuming and costly solutions having to be implemented after the fact.
-A CFO, in Calgary or Vancouver, with the required depth of knowledge and experience will be able to proactively advise a company on the tax and legal implications of a proposed transaction or structure while it is still being contemplated thus allowing a strategy or structure to be optimized prior to being implemented.
+A CFO, in Calgary, with the required depth of knowledge and experience will be able to proactively advise a company on the tax and legal implications of a proposed transaction or structure while it is still being contemplated thus allowing a strategy or structure to be optimized prior to being implemented.

 Financial Reporting – Internal & External